vega-studio/deltav/docs/Layers/Layers2D/glyphLayer.md

 **options: GlyphInstanceOptions**

 * anchor: Vec2
-  (optional) Sets the position the glyph relative to an anchor location on an overrarching label
+  (optional) Sets the position the glyph relative to an anchor location on an overarching label
 * character: string
   (optional) The character the glyph will render
 * color: Vec4